 ||Its April 1969 and 5220 sports full yellow ends, a faded stripe and green livery, seen here at Lea Bridge.
 Photograph courtesy Grahame Wareham.

 D5220 was at Derby Works for repair during May.

-March 7th saw another of the Luton Town football specials receive Class 25 haulage with 5217 & 5220 taking twelve coaches to Rochdale, though their performance at heating the train was inadequate.
+March 7th saw another of the Luton Town football specials receive Class 25 haulage with 5217 & 5220 taking twelve coaches to Rochdale, though their performance at heating the train proved inadequate.
 No other power could be found so they remained with the diagram.

 On May 11th a Luton - Aberystwyth Merrymaker utilised 25070 & 25072 from Luton to Shrewsbury via the Nuneaton Flyover, Bescot and Wolverhampton.
 At Shrewsbury the Class 25's were replaced by 24074 & 24056, with the Merrymaker now doubling as the 11.40 all stations to Aberystwyth, with four coaches on the train reserved for the regular passengers.
 The return working is reported as 24056 hauling four coaches to Dovey Junction where a set back was made onto nine coaches, stock from a return Leamington - Barmouth special.
 24082 & 24087 were added to the train, at least as far as Machynlleth where 24087 was removed, leaving the two Type 2's to carry one eastwards with thirteen coaches.

-25070 was transferred to Willesden during January.
-During August 25068 - 25072 were transferred to Cricklewood.
+25070 was transferred to Willesden during January, then to Cricklewood during June.